AMReX-Codes/amrex-tutorials/Docs/source/Hypre_Install.rst

       spack load amrex +hypre +fortran

 #.
 Identify the location of the installed version of AMReX.
 Because the location is
-   usually quite long, we will store the result from Spack as a shell variable.
+   usually quite long, we will store the result from Spack as the shell variable, ``AMREX_DIR``.

    .. code-block::